Sozopol: Bronze Age

+Iron Age

-The town was founded in the 7th century BC by Greek colonists from Miletus as Antheia (Ἄνθεια).
+The town was founded in the 7th century BC by ancient Greek colonists from Miletus as Antheia (Ἄνθεια).
 The town established itself as a trade and naval centre in the following centuries and became one of the largest and richest Greek colonies in the Black Sea region.
 Its trade influence in the Thracian territories was based on a treaty dating from the fifth century BC with the Odrysian kingdom, the most powerful Thracian state.
+The town's name was changed to Apollonia, on account of a temple dedicated to Apollo in the town.
 Apollonia became a legendary trading rival of another Greek colony, Mesembria, today's Nessebar.

-The name was changed to Apollonia, on account of a temple dedicated to Apollo in the town.

 There were two temples of Apollo Iatros (Ἀπόλλων Ἰατρός), meaning healer in Greek.
-One from the Late Archaic Greece and the other from the Early Classical Greece.
+One was from the Late Archaic Greece and the other from the Early Classical Greece.

 It kept strong political and trade relations with the cities of Ancient Greece – Miletus, Athens, Corinth, Heraclea Pontica and the islands Rhodes, Chios, Lesbos, etc.

-The city managed to keep its independence during the wars of Philip II of Macedon (342-339 BC) and Alexander the Great (335 BC).
+The city managed to keep its independence during the wars of Philip II of Macedon (342–339 BC) and Alexander the Great (335 BC).

-In 72 BC it was conquered and sacked by the Roman legions of Marcus Lucullus, who transported the statue of Apollo to Rome and placed it in the Capitol.
+In 72 BC it was conquered and sacked by the Roman legions of Marcus Lucullus, with the latter ordering its devastation.
+Lucullus transported the statue of Apollo to Rome and placed it in the Capitol.
+Apollonia did not recover from the disaster, remaining a small town without any significant trade or cultural importance during the Roman period (1st to 3rd centuries AD).

 Apollonia Pontica started minting its own coins at the end of the 6th century BC, the anchor appearing on them as the symbol of the polis present on all coins minted since the sixth century BC, proof of the importance of its maritime trade.
 Coins from the fourth century BC bear the name Apollonia and the image of Apollo.
 The Roman imperial coins continue to the first half of the third century AD.

 The Tabula Peutinger shows Apollonia; but the "Periplus Ponti Euxini", 85, and the Notitiæ episcopatuum have only the later name Sozopolis.